HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ## Images

 They say a picture is worth a thousand words, but byte wise, they often cost an order of magnitude or two more.
-While there are a myriad approaches to embedding images with Javascript, or include them with the HTML scaffolding, here we looked at how CSS-loaded images are used.
+While there are a myriad approaches to embedding images with JavaScript, or include them with the HTML scaffolding, here we looked at how CSS-loaded images are used.

 ### Formats of images in CSS